 When does the dealer have to hit?

 The general rules of Blackjack are for the dealer to hit until he reaches 17 or above, regardless of the players’ hand.
-Blackjack dealers have to follow a strict algorithm that vary from casino to casino.
+Blackjack dealers have to follow a strict algorithm that varies from casino to casino.
 They have no options when it comes to whether they should hit or stay.

 The house rules can vary a bit when it comes to a soft 17.